5/1/2025

 Michelle Buck

 Yeah, so let me start by saying yes.
-Overall, certainly we're seeing elite consumer consumer confidence down.
+Overall, certainly we're seeing elite consumer, consumer confidence down.
 Fortunately, we aren't really seeing that impact show up in our categories.
-DMG has held up incredibly well.
-Part of that is of course, chocolate in particular plays a very important emotional role in people's lives.
-The connectivity they have to the brands, especially in troubled times, and especially in our seeding business.
+CMG has held up incredibly well.
+Part of that is, of course, chocolate in particular plays a very important emotional role in people's lives, the connectivity they have to the brands, especially in troubled times, and especially in our season business.
 As we look at Salty, certainly the business has held up really well relative to it being premium and permissible.
-And we've also been really very pleased to see that elasticities have held up really well in the category on a -to-date basis, everyday chocolate, pricing is up 8%, volume is down 4.5%.
-So we think that's really another good indicator of the category holding up incredibly
+And we've also been really very pleased to see that elasticities have held up really well in the category.
+On a year-to-date basis, everyday chocolate pricing is up 8%.
+Volume is down 4.5%.
+So, we think that's really another good indicator of the category holding up incredibly well.

 speaker

-well.
-Great, thanks very much, I'll pass it on.
+Great.
+Thanks very much.
+I'll pass it on.

 speaker